ilkaygenc/ilkaygenc/README.md

 ### Hi 👋

-With 7+ years of experience in software development and engineering, I have gained extensive expertise in technical backend roles.
+With 8+ years of experience in software development and engineering, I have gained extensive expertise in technical backend roles.
 I hold a bachelor's degree in Management Information Systems, and I have worked with industry-leading companies and with global teams.
-As a Software Developer, I aim to further enhance my skills and continue progressing in this direction throughout my career.
+As a Senior Software Developer or Lead, I aim to further enhance my skills and continue progressing in this direction throughout my career.

   Tech Stack: